 - Get in a plank position

-- Raise your body by placing your left palm flat on the floor so that itโs perpendicular to your torso.
+- Raise your body by placing your left palm flat on the floor to be perpendicular to your torso.

-- In this position, only your left arm and the left foot are making contact with the floor.
+- Only your left arm and foot are touching the floor in this position.

-- Hold the position for as long as you can, and then repeat on the other side.
+- Hold the position for as long as possible, and then repeat on the other side.

 3. Incline Side Plank